• Skip to main content

 by Howard Pyle

-Amazon | Indiebound
+Find it: Amazon | Bookshop

-Here at last is the classic children’s collection of Robin Hood adventures by the same author who wrote tales of King Arthur for kids.
+Here at last is the classic children's collection of Robin Hood adventures by the same author who wrote tales of King Arthur for kids.
 The archaic language means that many kids may be put off, so if you want to tackle this tome, do it as a read aloud and prepare for a lot of explanation.
 However, it is easy to find abridged versions and adaptations for those who wish for a more modern read.
-Still, an rollicking adventure for die-hard fans.
+Still, its a rollicking adventure for die-hard fans.

 YA Robin Hood Adaptations